ZentaChain/Zentachain/README.md

 As a result, communication may be maintained even if access to the Internet is unavailable like shutdown or offline.
 Zentalk's security hub is visible not just in its hybrid encryptions and decentralized security, but also in Zentanodes IoT devices that guarantee long-range connections under any circumstances.

 The Zentameshnet network is a mesh network that uses can comes with blockchain technology to provide secure communication and data sharing by relaying data across the network.
-Zentameshnet using its nodes was designed and developed by Zentachain.
-Zentanode can be thought of as an IoT device gateway or node point in the network.
+A Zentanode can be thought of as an IoT device gateway or node point in the network.

 ## Zentanetwork